Stabilization of Partial Differential Equations by Sequential Action Control: The SAC feedback for linear quadratic problems

-from \eqref{eq:Ricatti_mild} and using that $A$ is self-adjoint.
 In the following we analyze the closed-loop system \eqref{eq:1dcase} with control $u$ on the full space $(a,b) = (0,L)$.
 We provide computational studies in Section~\ref{sec:numerical} for the control on both full and subdomain.
 First, we characterize solutions of the closed-loop system \eqref{eq:1dcase} using a product approach. \begin{lemma} Let $\phi_k$, $k=1,...,\infty$, be eigenfunctions, $D_k$ being eigenvalues of the Dirichlet-Laplace operator $\Delta y$ on $D(A) \subset H$ and assume that $\mu \neq -D_k$ for all $k \in \mathbb{N}$.
 Furthermore, let

 with $\alpha_k(0) = \chi_k$ and constants $\chi_k := \langle y_0, \phi_k \rangle_{L^2(0,L)}$, $k=1,...,\infty$.
 Then, the solution $y$ of \eqref{eq:1dcase} is within the set of functions

 for which the sum converges. \end{lemma} \begin{proof} In the operator form the semigroup $e^{T A}$ acts on the function $\phi_k(\cdot)$ as $e^{T (\mu + D_k)} \phi_k (\cdot)$, see, e.g., \cite{EngelNagel2000}.
 Hence, using \eqref{eq:defFbarq} and the ansatz \eqref{prod_approach}, we obtain from \eqref{eq:1dcase} the equation